overhide/overhide/docs/glossary.md

 Each *keyring* has an alias; "keyring1", "keyring2", "keyringN".
 These can be thought of as login names in traditional login schemes.
 The *overhide.js* library exposed by *keybiner* provides utilities to symmetrically encrypt each *keyring*.
 When a user provides the appropriate passphrase to decrypt a keyring (a login), access to the broker mapping and all the stored keys is granted.
 From this point forward the application has all the information it needs to synchronize with the specified *overhide* instance ('brokerUrl').
 Hence the alias and the symmetric passphrase are the access credentials--and they're never sent over the wire.

-To setup a new *keyring*--let's say in a new browser on a new computer--the user needs to remember their *overhide* broker system ('brokerUrl', likely dictated by the app, a UI dropdown), blockchain keys (likely using a *wallet*), and optinally a mnemonic for other *secrets*--if additional secrets are required by the app.
+To setup a new *keyring*--let's say in a new browser on a new computer--the user needs to remember their *overhide* broker system ('brokerUrl', likely dictated by the app, a UI dropdown), blockchain keys (likely using a *wallet*), and optionally a mnemonic for other *secrets*--if additional secrets are required by the app.

 #### broker